Remove dependency on condor_root_switchboard

 4- write scripts to do the migration and document the process

-#7 Updated by Lorena Lobato Pardavila 11 months ago
+#7 Updated by Lorena Lobato Pardavila about 1 year ago

 When testing my changes for metasites, I found out entry_set attributes where not being properly taken.
 The problem was reported and fixed in #21217.
 With 3.4.1 Marco Mascheroni had fixed #20078, but introduced a new bug since he was relying on existing condor jdl files to initialize the condor_jdl list.
 He already fixed it and now he is relying on the configuration to achieve the same since the jdl files might not exist on disk for new metasites.

-#9 Updated by Lorena Lobato Pardavila 10 months ago
+#9 Updated by Lorena Lobato Pardavila about 1 year ago

 - #v35/20215 -> Changes related to the script that change the permissions of log and client proxies dirs + HTCondor part added to the script that changes user of old jobs